 A zero hours contract is a type of employment contract between an employer and an employee.
-It effectively means that you, as an employer, are not obliged to guarantee any working hours to an individual.
-Equally, your worker is not obliged to accept any work that you offer them, and they are also free to work for other employers.
+It effectively means that employers are not obliged to guarantee any working hours to a worker.
+Equally, the worker is not obliged to accept any work that you offer them, and they are also free to work for other employers.

-You may engage staff on a zero hours contract basis if you want a flexible workforce that can temporarily cover any shortfalls in staffing that you have.
+An employer might engage staff on a zero-hours contract basis if they want a flexible workforce that can temporarily cover any shortfalls in staffing.
 Examples can include:

 Breaks between employment

-Depending on what agreements are outlined, a zero hours contract might mean that the contract only exists when work is provided to the employee.
-If this is the case a break in employment is considered as when no work is provided for a full calendar week (from Sunday to Saturday).
+A zero-hours contract might mean that the contract only exists when work is provided to the employee.
+If this is the case, a break in employment is considered as when no work is provided for a full calendar week (e.g. from Sunday to Saturday).